peoray/peoray/README.md

-### Hi, I'm Emmanuel 👋
+### Hi, I'm Raymond 👋

-I'm a Software Engineer who has an interest in Open Source and Learning in Public.
+I'm a Software Engineer interested in Open Source and Learning in Public.

 <!-- I’ve been doing software development for over 4 years and enjoy working with technologies such as Javascript, Vue, Node, MongoDB, TailwindCSS, etc. -->

 <!--
-Besides programming and writing, I enjoy watching football and movies, playing chess when I can, hanging out with friends and family, reading books, and doing my best to learn Guitar.
+Besides programming and writing, I enjoy watching football and movies, playing chess when possible, hanging out with friends and family, reading books, and doing my best to learn Guitar.
 -->

 <!--